pydantic/pydantic-ai/README.md

 _(This example is complete, it can be run "as is")_

-Not very interesting yet, but we can easily add "tools", dynamic system prompts, and structured responses to build more powerful agents.
+Not only is it straightforward to use, but PydanticAI also empowers you to seamlessly integrate tools, dynamic system prompts, and structured responses—unlocking the potential to build more sophisticated and robust agents effortlessly.

 ## Tools & Dependency Injection Example